Careful What You Put Into Your Body

 7. Fatty Fish

-Fatty fish like salmon, mackerel, and sardines are rich in omega-3 fatty acids and vitamin D, both of which have been linked to a lower risk of cancer.
-Omega-3 fatty acids can reduce inflammation, a key factor in cancer development, while vitamin D may play a role in cancer cell growth regulation.
-Including fatty fish in your diet a few times a week can provide these protective benefits.
+If you already love seafood, you'lll be happy to hear fatty fish like salmon, mackerel, and sardines are incredibly rich in omega-3 fatty acids and vitamin D which both have been linked to lower risks of cancer.
+Omega-3s are fantastic in reducing inflammation, which is a key factor in cancer development.
+On the other hand, vitamin D is noted for its potential role in regulating cancer cell growth.

 8. Nuts and Seeds

-Nuts and seeds are good sources of fiber, protein, and healthy fats, as well as cancer-fighting antioxidants and phytochemicals.
-Some studies suggest that regular consumption of nuts, particularly walnuts and almonds, may reduce the risk of certain cancers, such as breast and prostate cancer.
-Seeds like flaxseeds and chia seeds also contain beneficial omega-3 fatty acids.
-Snacking on nuts or adding seeds to your meals can be a nutritious way to help prevent cancer.
+Nuts and seeds don't just make for tasty snacks, they're also good sources of fiber, protein, healthy fats, and cancer-fighting antioxidants.
+Some studies suggest that regular consumption of walnuts and almonds in particular may help reduce your risk of certain cancers.
+It's a delicious and beneficial way to prevent cancer.

 9. Broccoli and Cruciferous Vegetables